SocCog-Team/Multiple-Cameras-Acquisition/README.md

 - change the interpretation of -1 to mean Auto for gain and exposure time, add a toggle for the white balance add a per camera save path and file prefix/suffix

-- add pixelformat as a configurable to the ini file
+- add pixelformat as a configurable to the ini file (also abstract the additional pixelformat dependent parameters like size of the backing buffer and the pixelformat enumeration values).

 # Code structure: